altilunium/rtnF/README.md

 Open `about:flags`, search #allow-sync-xhr-in-page-dismissal, enable it.
 It will enable "autosave on quit" feature, for more safety.
 Firefox users dont have to do this since this feature is automatically enabled.

 ### Static Site Generator
 Once you finished writing your note on rtnF, you can export this as a single html file.
 Then you can host this file into the server as a static site, or you can send it to your peers as a html file.
-To enable this feature [[https://github.com/gildas-lormeau/SingleFile|SingleFile]] dependency is required (
+In fact, (https://altilunium.github.io/) is built on rtnF.
+To enable this feature [SingleFile](https://github.com/gildas-lormeau/SingleFile) dependency is required (available on Firefox and Chromium-based browsers).
+After installing SingleFile, here is the steps :
+1. Press Ctrl+. (it will "lock" your current page from further editing)
+2. Use SingleFile to generate current page's single html file.
+3. Done.
+You can distribute that html file to your peers or store it on your webserver.
+4. To unlock your page, press Ctrl+. again

 ## Screenshots